Alan Reddrop Research Grant for Family Business

 The grant will be awarded on the basis of the field of research, written statement, and academic merit including academic record‚ publications and/or professional experience, and where applicable, performance at interview.

-- Australian Citizen, Australian Permanent Resident or international candidate
+- Australian Citizen, Australian Permanent Resident or international research degree student

-- commencing higher degree by research candidate (provisional enrolment subject to confirmation of candidature)
+- commencing research degree student (provisional enrolment subject to confirmation of candidature)